wein1m/RabiGame/README.md

+# RABIGAMES
-A Simple Game Profile Company website for school project using gsap.
+A Game Profile Company website for school project using Next.JS, tailwindcss, and gsap.

 # TODO:
 - [ ] Make "browse all *games* & *news*" page